binaryassasins/binaryassasins/README.md

 ### Success Quote 🏆

-                         "True success came from success.
-Failure will result in success.
-Failure never ends.
+                         "True success came from a failure and it never ends.
-                          Without failure, success could be terminated."

                                                                    [FiqAtGit]